liedllab/TopModel/README.md

         \end{cases}
 $$

-where the suffix denotes the priority of said Atom $A$.
 ## Amide bonds

 TopModel can assign `CIS` and `TRANS` to the amide bonds depending on the dihedral angle defined by